 What is flank steak?

 Flank steak is a cut from the abdominal muscles of the cow, flank comes in thick, hindquarter and forequarter varieties.
 Skirt steak is similar but taken from the underbelly of the cow.
 Both are inexpensive cuts of beef and are best cooked fast at a high temperature.
 Don’t cook past a medium otherwise the meat becomes tough.
 Both have a good beefy flavor, and are great for fajitas and stir fry dishes.

 The official prep and cook time is 40 minutes, but since you can multitask by cooking the steak while the rosti is in the oven, and have the steak resting while you cook the sauce, it can be ready in less time.

 This makes it a great, fresh, midweek meal that you can cook after work and enjoy with a glass of your favorite beverage; or as a dinner party dish with friends on the weekend.
 Just double the ingredients as required.

 What is potato rosti?

 Think of potato rosti like hash browns – the difference is that rosti are made using raw potato, and hash browns use cooked potatoes.
 They’re both essentially potato pancakes, and a great side dish.

 To make rosti raw, peeled potatoes are coarsely grated using a box grater and salted so that the excess water drains from the potato.
-It’s best to place the grated potatoes into a colander which has been place in a bowl, so that the liquid drains away completely.
+It’s best to place the grated potatoes into a colander which has been placed in a bowl so that the liquid drains away completely.
 Dry the potatoes out further by squeezing with your hands, or balling up in a clean kitchen towel/tea towel.

 This recipe adds finely sliced onions to the potatoes, which is then added to a mixture of flour and egg to bind everything together, before being shaped and fried on both sides, and finished to cook through in the oven.